ditavia-br/polkadot-at-universities/first-course-experience-report.md

 ## 1. Introduction

 This document aims to report the experience of students and the professor in a one-semester discipline on Rust and Polkadot SDK in a Computer Science course at a Brazilian university.
-This couse was a pilot for the Polkadot at Universities initiative.
+This discipline was a pilot for the Polkadot at Universities initiative.
 We explain the content covered, the student's assignments, their feedback about the experience of participating in the course, and the feedback from the professor involved.
 Nine students enrolled in the course and six of them completed it.
 They found the technologies presented interesting and have an interest in working with the Polkadot SDK.
 However, they had difficulty finding complete documentation and more examples of how to use it.